AlinMican1/Robotics/README.md

-# Robotics
+# Warehouse Box Sorting Robot
-The main class of this code is the Navigator_Robot class.
-The objective of this robot is to go around a warehouse assorting boxes by their colour by delivering each different colour box to their designated waypoint.
+Welcome to the Warehouse Box Sorting Robot project!
+The main class responsible for the core functionality of the robot is the Navigator_Robot class.
+This robot is designed to navigate a warehouse and sort boxes based on their colors by delivering each box to its designated waypoint.
-It does this by having serveral different sensors, such as: infrared senors for detecting colour,  ultrasonic sensor where it emits a beam to measure the distance of how far an object is.
-In addition the robot also has motors such as: the large motors, these are the motors our wheels use to spin them around and the medium motor which is a similar motor to that of the large motor, its function is the same having a spinning sensor inside detecting how far a motor has turned, used for picking up objects.

-This is how the robot looks: https://imgflip.com/gif/5w2rsu
+# Robot Sensors
+To accomplish its task, the robot is equipped with several sensors:

+Infrared Sensors: These sensors detect the colors of the boxes.
+By utilizing infrared technology, the robot can accurately identify the color of each box and determine the appropriate destination for delivery.

+Ultrasonic Sensor: The ultrasonic sensor emits a beam to measure the distance between the robot and objects in its vicinity.
+This allows the robot to navigate safely and avoid collisions as it moves through the warehouse.

+# Robot Motors
+The robot utilizes various motors to perform its actions:

+Large Motors: These motors are responsible for spinning the wheels, enabling the robot to move around the warehouse efficiently.
+They provide the necessary propulsion for the robot's locomotion.

+Medium Motor: The medium motor functions similarly to the large motors.
+It contains a spinning sensor inside that detects the rotation of the motor.
+This motor is primarily used for picking up objects during the sorting process.

+# Building the Code
-The build.xml file is important, as it builts the code for the version of the lejos system that the robot will use.
+The build.xml file is a crucial component of the project.
+It is responsible for building the code for the specific version of the LeJOS system that the robot will utilize.
+This file ensures that the code is compiled and configured correctly, enabling seamless integration with the robot's hardware and sensors.

+# Getting Started
+To set up and run the Warehouse Box Sorting Robot, follow these steps:

+Clone this repository to your local machine.

+Ensure you have the necessary hardware components, including the robot platform and sensors.

+Modify the code in the Navigator_Robot class to suit your specific robot configuration and requirements.

+Use the provided build.xml file to build the code for the target LeJOS system version.

+Upload the compiled code to your robot and execute it.